CS315: Illumination 1

 Calculating Normals

 Lighting equations require normals.
 These are vectors that indicate what direction a surface is facing.
 For some figures it is easy to calculate the normal.
 For example the normal for any point on a sphere can be calculated by subtracting the point's coordinates from the sphere's center point.
-A cube's normals are simply the unit vectors along the major axes - this is what was done in LD2.
+A cube's normals are simply the unit vectors along the major axes - this is what was done in L4D2.
 Other figures have more complicated normals.

 If you have two vectors in the plane perpendicular to a surface you can calculate the normal by taking the cross product of those two vectors.
-For flat sided figures, you can use any two adjacent edges on a face and use their cross product as the normal for all vertices on the face.
+For flat sided figures, you can take any two adjacent edges on a face and use their cross product as the normal for all vertices on the face.
 For smooth figures, you could take the average of the cross products of all neighboring edges that connect to the vertex.
 If you know the equation that was used to generate the vertices, you could use derivatives of the equation to calculate the normal.

 The following function will take a set of vertices meant for use as TRIANGLES and calculate flat normals for each triangle.
 You should try it on the cube from the lab notes.